-PSYCHED is an initiative of Cork Healthy Cities.
-This collaboration comprises of the Health Services Executive (Health Promotion and Improvement, Health Action Zone and Mental Health Psychology Service in Cork) Cork City Council, University College Cork and community workplace partners.
+PSYCHED is an initiative of Healthy Cities and Counties, supported by the Health Service Executive, University College Cork, Cork City Council, Cork County Council and community workplace partners.
 We want workplaces to get PSYCHED about mental health and wellbeing!

 1. To stimulate conversations in the workplace leading to a better understanding of mental health

 2. To encourage employers to engage with staff